book

 print(quote_bar)

-If the History method returns QuoteBars, iterate through the QuoteBars to get the QuoteBar of each Futures contract.
+If the history method returns QuoteBars, iterate through the QuoteBars to get the QuoteBar of each Futures contract.
 The QuoteBars may not have data for all of your Futures subscriptions.
 To avoid issues, check if the QuoteBars object contains data for your security before you index it with the Futures Symbol.

 for quote_bars in all_history_quote_bars: